pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/scim/okta.md

 7. After clicking **Save**, you should see that your group was pushed and it should say **Active**.

     {{% notes "info" %}}
-If there are members in a group that are not yet assigned to the Pulumi Service application in Okta, they will not be added to the team in the Pulumi Service.
+If there are members in a group that are not yet assigned to the Pulumi Cloud application in Okta, they will not be added to the team in the Pulumi Cloud.
 Ensure that all members in the group have been assigned to the application before pushing the group.
     {{% /notes %}}

 ## Verifying Group Provisioning

-To confirm that the groups were provisioned correctly, sign in to the Pulumi Service and select **Settings** > **Teams** from the left navigation.
+To confirm that the groups were provisioned correctly, sign in to the Pulumi Cloud and select **Settings** > **Teams** from the left navigation.

 ![SCIM teams.](/images/docs/guides/scim/console.png)

-Click on that group and verify its membership.
-Note that the team’s membership cannot be altered within the Pulumi Service.
+Select that group and verify its membership.
+Note that the team’s membership cannot be altered within the Pulumi Cloud.
 If any membership changes are needed, they must be done within Okta.
-This allows the membership to be managed using Okta so your teams on the Pulumi side will always mirror the groups you have configured there.
+This allows the membership to be managed using Okta, so your teams on the Pulumi side will always mirror the groups you have configured.

 ## Known Limitations